c4tom/DreamDevBox/docs/vhost-gen/customize-specific-virtual-host.rst

 ^^^^^^^^^^^^^^^^

-There are `global variables` that are determined by the command line arguments of ``vhost-gen`` itself or are elsewhere replaced by the Devilbox webserver container such as:
+There are `global variables` that are determined by the command line arguments of ``vhost-gen`` itself or are elsewhere replaced by the DreamDevBox webserver container such as:

 * ``__PORT__``
 * ``__DEFAULT_VHOST__``